chimo/gs-share/README.md

 This adds links/buttons to your page so that visitors can share it on GNU social.

-## Usage

-You can use this in a few different ways.
-In all cases, the "title" and "URL" parameters are optional.
-If omitted, the widget will share the current page with the document's title.

 ### HTML

 Add the following in the `<head>` of your page (if necessary, change the path